unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

 	<SshDeployTargetPath>/home/pi/demo</SshDeployTargetPath>
 </PropertyGroup>
 ```
 *Note 1*: To use **_sshdeploy_**, SSH must be enabled in the Raspberry Pi.
-To enable SSH in the Raspberry Pi follow this [tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/).
+To enable SSH in the Raspberry Pi follow this [tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/).<br/>
-*Note 2*: You must use your actually Raspberry Pi IP address, user and password.
+*Note 2*: You must use your actually Raspberry Pi IP address, user and password.<br/>
 ​
-Finally, to actually deploy the app to the Raspberry Pi, open windows command prompt, navigate to the path where the csproj file is and run the next command:
+Finally, to actually deploy the app to the Raspberry Pi, open windows command prompt, navigate to the path where the csproj file is and run the next command:<br/>
 ​
 ```bash
 dotnet-sshdeploy push -c Release
 ```
 ​
-The utility will publish the app and then will copy the required files to the specified path (_SshDeployTargetPath_).
+The utility will publish the app and then will copy the required files to the specified path (_SshDeployTargetPath_).<br/>
 ​
 ### Run the app
 ​
 In order to run the application you need to install .NET Core **SDK** or **runtime**.
 The software development kit (**SDK**) includes everything you need to build and run .NET Core applications, using command line tools and any editor (including Visual Studio).
 The **runtime** includes just the resources required to run existing .NET Core applications.
-The **runtime** is included in the **SDK**.
+The **runtime** is included in the **SDK**.<br/>
 ​
-Since we only need to run an existing application on the Raspberry Pi, we are going to install only the .NET Core **runtime**.
+Since we only need to run an existing application on the Raspberry Pi, we are going to install only the .NET Core **runtime**.<br/>
 ​
-To install .NET Core **runtime** execute the following commands:
+To install .NET Core **runtime** execute the following commands:<br/>
 ```
 $ sudo apt-get -y update
 $ sudo apt-get -y install libunwind8 gettext